Discovering the Representation Bottleneck of Graph Neural Networks: Introduction

 \section{Introduction}

-Over the past decade, {graph neural networks} (GNNs)~\citep{kipf2016semi,hamilton2017inductive,dwivedi2020benchmarking} have witnessed growing popularity thanks to their ability to deal with graphs that have complex relationships and interdependence between objects, ranging from social networks~\citep{fan2019graph} to computer programs~\citep{nair2020funcgnn}.
-Particularly, GNNs show promising strength in scientific research.
-They are used to derive insights from structures of molecules~\citep{wu2018moleculenet} and reason about relations in a group of interacting objects.
-Subsequently, great efforts have been devoted to fully leveraging 3D geometry such as directions~\citep{klicpera2020directional,klicpera2020fast} and dihedral angles~\citep{klicpera2021gemnet,liu2021spherical}.
-Since physical rules stay stable regardless of the reference coordinate system, equivariance has been regarded as a ubiquitous property and integrated upon GNNs with remarkable benefits~\citep{ingraham2019generative,fuchs2020se,hutchinson2021lietransformer,satorras2021n}.
+Graph neural networks (GNNs)~\cite{kipf2016semi,hamilton2017inductive} have witnessed growing popularity due to their ability to handle complex relationships and interdependence between objects, ranging from social networks~\cite{fan2019graph} to computer programs~\cite{nair2020funcgnn}.
+In particular, they show promise in scientific research and are used to derive insights from molecular structures~\cite{wu2018moleculenet} and reason about the relations in a group of interacting objects.
+Subsequently, efforts have been devoted to leveraging 3D geometry such as directions~\cite{klicpera2020fast} and dihedral angles~\cite{liu2021spherical}.
+Since physical rules remain stable regardless of the reference coordinate system, equivariance has been regarded as a ubiquitous property and integrated into GNNs with remarkable benefits~\cite{satorras2021n}.

-The success of GNNs, consequently, provokes the succeeding bottleneck question: ``\emph{What are the common limitations of GNNs in real-world modeling applications, such as molecules and dynamic systems?}'' Since the majority of GNNs are expressed as a neighborhood aggregation or message-passing scheme~\citep{gilmer2017neural,velickovic2017graph}, we leverage the tool of multi-order interactions between input variables~\citep{deng2021discovering} to investigate the representation bottleneck of GNNs.
-That is, we aim to analyze which types of interaction patterns (e.g., certain physical or chemical concepts) are likely to be encoded by GNNs, and which others are difficult to manipulate.
+GNNs' success provokes the succeeding bottleneck question: ``\emph{What are the common limitations of GNNs in real-world applications, such as molecules and dynamic systems?}'' Since the majority of GNNs are expressed as a neighborhood aggregation or message-passing scheme~\cite{gilmer2017neural,velickovic2017graph}, we leverage the tool of multi-order interactions between input variables~\cite{deng2021discovering} to investigate their representation bottleneck, aiming to analyze which types of interaction patterns (\emph{e.g.}, certain physical or chemical concepts) are likely to be encoded by GNNs, and which others are difficult to manipulate.